 OUR SERVICES

-• Advice on the drafting of employment contracts or engagement letters;
+• Drafting of employment contracts, contracts of services or engagement letters;

 • Interpretation of contractual terms and conditions;